javascript-tutorial/en.javascript.info/2-ui/4-forms-controls/4-forms-submit/1-modal-dialog/task.md

 Requirements:

 - The form should be in the center of the window.
-- The form is *modal*.
+- The form should be inside a *modal*.
 In other words, no interaction with the rest of the page is possible until the user closes it.
 - When the form is shown, the focus should be inside the `<input>` for the user.
 - Keys `key:Tab`/`key:Shift+Tab` should shift the focus between form fields, don't allow it to leave for other page elements.